tim-batten/test-dialer-services/dialer-solution-aws/services/README.md

-# lcme Dialer Backend Services
+# Navient Dialer Backend Services

-This repository contains all of the backend services for the lcme Dialer project.
+This repository contains all of the backend services for the Navient Dialer project.
 There are 5 main services:

 * Schedule Service
 * Campaign Manager